Florida Online Sports Betting Has Been Halted

 HB 1319: Taxes/Sports Wagering

 HB 1319 was introduced by Anika Omphroy, a democratic member of the Florida House.
 This is a good display of the bipartisan support for sports gambling in the Sunshine State.
 This bill sets the tax rates as well as penalties for sports wagering within the state.
 It sets a massive 22.5% gross revenue tax rate on the sportsbook, which would be the highest in the country.
+HB1319 died in the regulatory reform subcommittee on April 30, 2021.

 HB 1321: Fees/Sports Wagering

 The final bill, HB 1321, was once again introduced by Chip LaMarca.
 This bill lists the application and licensing fees for sports wagering within Florida.
 The annual fee for a license would be $1,000,000.
 It is clear that Florida realizes how valuable the state can be for sportsbooks and has no fear of charging high fees and running a high tax rate in the state.
+HB1321 also died in the regulatory reform subcommittee on April 30, 2021.

 The Next Step for Florida